jaywcjlove/changelog-generator/README.md

 ## Inputs

-#### `myToken`
+#### `token`

 A GITHUB_TOKEN with the ability to pull from the repo in question.
 This is required.
-Why do we need `myToken`?
+Why do we need `token`?
 Read more here: [About the GITHUB_TOKEN secret](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/authenticating-with-the-github_token#about-the-github_token-secret)

 #### `filter-author`